seema-kri/ScreenSense-Kids-Screen-Time/README.md

 | 14–16 | 21.31% | 78.69% |
 | 17–18 | 20.55% | 79.45% |

-**Explanation:** The 8–10 group is the **only age group** where educational usage dominates — likely due to parental supervision.
+**Explanation:** The 8–10 group is the **only age group** where educational usage naturally dominates — likely due to parental supervision.
 From age 11 onwards, recreational usage takes over permanently.
 This transition window (ages 10–11) is the most critical point for behavioral intervention.

 ---